News-Center/news-api/README.md

 ```bash
   npm install
 ```
-3. Setup your .env file (For a Quickstart copy the example from the `.env.example` file)
+3. Setup the .env file (For a Quickstart copy the example from the `.env.example` file)
 4. Start the application
 ```bash
   make up